Meet The Team

 Andy works as a therapist to serve adults and adolescents in individual, family, couple, and sometimes group setting.
 He graduated with a Master’s Degree in Counseling from Wichita State University.
 He began his career working as a therapist at PrairieView in Newton, focusing on working with individuals and groups.
 Following this, he spent several years as a therapist working with a major research project in the state of Kansas and implementing several evidence based practices with families in the foster system.
 He transitioned to private practice in 2016.

 With his history working in community mental health, as well as in the child welfare system, Andy offers an abundance of experience to individuals.
 He works to help clients move toward emotional healing, utilizing several evidence based, trauma-informed approaches.

-Michelle Drake, LMSW
+Michelle Drake, LSCSW

 Michelle works with adolescents, individuals and families.
 She earned both her Bachelor’s and Master’s degrees in Social Work from Wichita State University.
 Michelle has a variety of social work service experience which includes child welfare, foster and kinship care, juvenile offender residential treatment, homeless families, school social work and now private practice.